 Require a Home Inspection

 When making your offer, make sure the contract includes an inspection clause.
 These give you room to back out of the deal if inspectors find issues that are too serious for you to fix.
 You can also use the findings to help negotiate with the seller for a lower price.
 Hire a professional inspector to look for things like water leaks, mold, lead-based paint, pests and other potential problems that are not easily seen.
 Make sure to also bring your contractor to look at areas that might be out of the home inspector’s experience.

 Involve an Attorney

 The most important consideration when taking on a fixer upper is to make sure that your attorney is involved from start to finish.
 From reviewing the real estate and construction contracts, to negotiating additional improvements after the inspection, it’s vital that all components of the process are carefully thought out to reduce your liability.
-The attorneys at Anselmo Lindberg Oliver are experts when it comes to real estate law and are on hand to make sure that your fixer upper runs smoothly.
+The attorneys at Anselmo Lindberg & Associates are experts when it comes to real estate law and are on hand to make sure that your fixer upper runs smoothly.